AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/streams/streams-manage-stream-permissions.md

 ## Bulk stream permission management notifications

 When you update stream permissions in bulk or use the `Manage Default Permissions` window to update all namespace stream permissions, OSIsoft Cloud Services (OCS) runs a job to update applicable permissions.
 When this job completes, the completed operation is listed in your notifications.
+If this job fails to update any streams, the job notification lists the resource ids and errors for the applicable streams.

 **Bulk stream permission notifications**